 The valueFromWebDB argument of GotValue holds the data returned from the database request.
-Event arguments like valueFromWebDB have meaning only within the event handler that invokes them (they are considered local to the event handler), so you can't reference them in other event handlers.
+Event arguments such as valueFromWebDB have meaning only within the event handler that invokes them.
+They are considered local to the event handler, as you can't reference them in other event handlers.